Rules for boundary setback

 Defined setbacks for lots under 450 square metres are set out in:

-Brisbane City Plan 2014 provides alternate siting provisions in the Dwelling house (small lot) code for lots under 450 square metres.
+The City Plan may provide alternative provisions under Part 1.6 of the City Plan.
 It is important to check if a planning application is also required for any proposed works.

 Building approval